SS Lakeland: Final voyage

-The Lakeland today
+Wrecksite

 The wreck of the Lakeland was rediscovered in 1960.
 She rests upright, in 205 ft of water.
 Her steel hull is almost broken in two aft of the cargo elevator, and her wooden deckhouses are missing.
 This is because when she sank, the air that trapped in the upper deck structures pulled the wooden deck houses off her hull.
 The passenger deck on her bow has several cracks which allow divers to access her interior.
 In the 1970s a 1924 Rollin car was salvaged, but problems that occurred while salvaging led to the car being taken to a scrapyard.
 Another artifact that was retrieved was the Lakelands brass steam whistle which is on display in the Door County Maritime Museum.
 Her anchor was also salvaged.
 There are still Nash and Kissel automobiles in her hold.
 Close by are the wrecks of several other ships including the large wooden bulk carriers Australasia and the Frank O'Connor, the wooden steamer Louisiana which was lost during the Great Lakes Storm of 1913, the schooner Christina Nilsson and the steamboat Joys.